Orbiter-Finance/stark-snark-recursive-proofs/README.md

 ## Acknowledgements

-Special thanks to [VictorColomb](https://github.com/VictorColomb) and [mt-clemente](https://github.com/mt-clemente) for their open-source spirit and contributions to the [SNARK recursive proofs](https://github.com/VictorColomb/stark-snark-recursive-proofs) library.
+Special thanks to `VictorColomb` and `mt-clemente` for their open-source spirit and contributions to the `STARK - SNARK recursive proofs` library.
 We're grateful for their hard work, which laid the foundation for this project.

 ## 🗝️ Powers of tau phase 1 transcript